ledong0110/Petri-Net/README.md

 # Petri-Net
-That is my assignment when studying in Mathematical Modelling

 *******************************************************************************************************************************************************************************************************
 To run the library, please constructing dictionary like below.												<br>
 In key "Place", add your places with following syntax:<br> <b>"[your_named_place]": [number of holding tokens]</b> <br>